samuelo-101/Baking-App/README.md

 It was developed in line with requirements for The Baking App project, as part of The Udacity Android Developer Nanodegree.

+# App Details
+Users can select any of the recipes provided and will then be able to go through steps for each recipe that will guide him/her in baking the treat/meal.

+Each recipe also has a list of ingredients.
+In addition, users may watch videoes (where available as not all recipe steps have video content) that will guide him.her in completing particular steps as part of the baking process.

 # Acknowledments
 - Source code for Exo Media player was obtained and adapted from the Udacity Android Developer Nanodegree Tutorials.
 Github Repository ca be found here: